 In an interview in Edmonton on 19 November 2014, Fleury saluted pedophile Karl Toft for not reoffending for nearly 30 years … and for keeping his “desires” in check.
 “If he’s clean and working to stay that way, good for him.”

-One of my last meetings with Toft was on Sunday evening, 23 November 2014.
-We met for about half an hour at a coffee shop in Edmonton’s west end.
+On Sunday evening, 23 November 2014, Toft and I met for about half an hour at a coffee shop in Edmonton’s west end.

-He also talked about his friends [few in number], and the fact he hasn’t offended in nearly three decades.
+He also talked about his friends [few in number], and the fact he hasn’t offended in about three decades.